Onelinerhub/onelinerhub/clickhouse/select-where-date-example.md

-# Select where date example
+# Select with date column values

 ```sql
 SELECT * FROM tbl WHERE date = toDate('2022-01-12')